Complex Band Structure and Bound States in the Continuum: A Unified Theoretical Framework: Results and discussion

-To form this type of BIC, the behavior of the DtN operator acting on the eigenstates of the PhC and the background medium is critical.
-For a uniform dielectric slab, the DtN matrix evaluated at $\epsilon = \bar{\epsilon}$ commutes with that in the background medium, i.e., DtN$|_{\epsilon_\mathrm{b}}$, allowing the FP and waveguide modes to be determined straightforwardly.
-However, for a PhC slab, the DtN operator with non-zero perturbation ($\delta \neq 0$) no longer commutes with that of the background, thereby enabling coupling between different bulk Bloch waves.
+To form this type of BIC, the behaviour of the DtN operator acting on the eigenstates of the PhC and background medium is critical.
+For a uniform dielectric slab, the DtN matrix evaluated at $\epsilon = \bar{\epsilon}$ commutes with that in the background medium, i.e. DtN$|_{\epsilon_\mathrm{b}}$, allowing the FP and waveguide modes to be determined straightforwardly.
+However, for a PhC slab, the DtN operator with nonzero perturbation ($\delta \neq 0$) no longer commutes with that of the background, thereby enabling coupling between different bulk Bloch waves.
 When two eigenvalues of DtN$|_{\delta \neq 0}$ become degenerate, a BIC can emerge, where the second-order correction to $\delta\omega$ vanishes.
-This type of BIC can thus be interpreted as a fixed point of perturbation, namely:
+Therefore, this type of BIC can be interpreted as a fixed point of perturbation, that is,

-The fixed-point nature of the BIC in the limit $\delta \rightarrow 0$ can also be seen from equation~(\ref{eq:wgm-DtNdegeneracy}), whose solution is independent of the perturbation strength $\delta$.
+The fixed-point nature of the BIC in the limit $\delta \rightarrow 0$ can also be seen from equation~(\ref{eq:wgm-DtNdegeneracy}), the solution of which is independent of the perturbation strength $\delta$.
 Figure~\ref{fig:accidental BIC and dual FP}(b) illustrates the imaginary part $\omega''$ of guided-mode resonances.
 As $\delta \rightarrow 0$, the zero of $\omega''$ asymptotically approaches a fixed point.
-This type of BIC is referred to as an ``accidental" BIC \cite{hsu13,bulgakov2019high} for two reasons: (1) its Bloch wavevector $q$ can be tuned via geometric parameters such as slab thickness $h$; and (2) it appears to stem from a single-mode resonance when the FP modes are considered merely as background in the transmission spectrum.
+This type of BIC is referred to as an `accidental' BIC \cite{hsu13,bulgakov2019high} for two reasons: (1) its Bloch wavevector $q$ can be tuned using geometric parameters such as the slab thickness $h$, and (2) it appears to stem from a single-mode resonance when the FP modes are considered merely as background in the transmission spectrum.
+Besides accidental BICs, one can clearly see that the imaginary part remains small across the entire band due to the small perturbation strength $\delta$ employed.
+As $\delta$ increases, the $Q$ factor of the band decreases significantly.
+See supplementary section 2 for details.